Tkhuma: Military

 It was said that they the Tkhuma Tribe were the best fighters in the West Asia along with the Assyrian tribe of Tyari.
 Their Muslim neighbors stated that in order to stand a chance they needed to outnumber the Assyrians of Tkhuma or Tyari five to one, and have superior modern weapons.

 A journalist of the Ottoman Empire wrote, "The people of Tkhuma put up a great defense on September 27th and 28th [1915].
 But while they were building trenches for themselves the Kurds were destroying them with guns.
 The Turks destroyed...
 Inner Tkhuma and many other places.".

+In 1846, a battle went on in the Tikhoma region between the Assyrian Tikhoma tribe and the Kurdish forces of Bedr Khan Beg.
+After escaping the destruction of 1843, the Tikhoma Assyrians were attacked again when Bedr Khan led a force from Botan into their territory.
+Fighting took place for two days at the Srita Spring.
+Despite their resistance, the Assyrians were unable to withstand the Kurdish force, which numbered in the thousands.
+Eventually, the Tikhoma tribe retreated and sought refuge in the village of Tal.